erikyo/Remove-CapsLock/readme.txt

 This plugin only changes what is displayed without affecting what is stored in the wordpress database!
 If you want to change permanently the website content/titles you need to modify posts

 == SETUP ==
-You can customize the plugin options if needed adding to functions.php the needed filters.
+After installation, the plugin automatically displays normalised texts.
+So the title, post content, widget titles and comments will be filtered and normalised by default.

-There are two kind of filters you can set:
+You can customize/add/remove filters adding to functions.php the name of the hook and the number of allowed consecutive uppercase characters.

-1) **Create your own set** of hook+rule
+1) To **create your own set** of hook+rule
 `
 add_action( 'init', function() {
     add_filter( 'rcl_hook_filters', function () { return array(